mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 gunners has the Gunner (screens) skill at Level 0 and the ship has the required screen type (nuclear against nuclear missiles and fusion guns; meson against meson guns).
-Screens reduce the damage from the attack by 2d6+the operator’s Gunnery (screens) skill.
+Screens reduce the damage from the attack by 2d6+the operator's Gunnery (screens) skill.
 Nuclear dampers also negate radiation hits against crew from nuclear missiles and fusion guns.